Let’s face it. Heavy drinking is little more than a socially acceptable form of suicide. And alcohol consumption is on the rise.

-As a society, we know alcohol kills more than 80,000 people in the United States each year – double the number of lives claimed by suicide.
-We know heavy drinking destroys not only lives but families and entire communities as well.
+Sadly, we know heavy drinking destroys not only lives but also families and entire communities as well.

 Yet, we still promote going out and getting hammered on a Friday night as a great way to celebrate achievements.
 We treat suicidal people with caution and care while shrugging off our heavy-drinking coworkers as totally normal.

-Here are 4 deadly dangers associated with heavy drinking that we all need to be reminded of.
+Here are 4 deadly dangers associated with alcohol consumption that we all need to be reminded of.

-For both men and women, exceeding 40 grams of alcohol daily is enough to cause serious liver damage.
-That’s just four beers.
+For both men and women, exceeding 50 grams of alcohol daily is enough to cause serious liver damage.
+That’s just five 12 oz. beers.

 Drinking higher than that amount overloads your liver with the toxic enzyme acetaldehyde.
 This enzyme damages your liver cells, causing permanent scarring.
 Alcohol also damages your intestine, flooding your liver with toxins normally contained by your gut.

-These effects lead to a number of diseases, including fatty liver disease, hepatitis and an autoimmune disorder.
+These effects lead to a number of diseases, including fatty liver disease (now called steatotic liver), hepatitis, cirrhosis, and an autoimmune disorder.

 Earlier this year, researchers released groundbreaking information highlighting alcohol’s connection to several types of cancer.
 That includes cancers of the mouth and throat, esophagus, larynx, liver, colon, rectum, bowel and breast.